 Medium volatility slots: Good for players who want a mix of win frequency and prize size.

-High/Very high volatility slots: For thrill-seekers, big bankrolls, or those chasing jackpots.
-Be prepared for big swings!
+High/Very high volatility slots: For thrill-seekers, bigger bankrolls, or those chasing jackpots.
+Be prepared for big swings.

 Volatility Myths Busted